barryclark/jekyll-now/_posts/2017/2017-04-03-Slime-San-Review.md

 You can tell everything in Slime-San has been carefully thought out and designed.
 Levels are clever, challenging, and pure addicting to play through.
 While the difficulty ramped up pretty quickly I found myself pushing harder, playing longer, and enjoying myself the entire time.

 Slime-San plays tight, looks amazing, sounds great, and is filled with a great sense of humor.
-The game has 100 levels, tons of secrets, and some mini-games that are pretty much entire games in their own right.
+The game has 100 levels, tons of secrets, unlockable characters, and some mini-games that are pretty much entire games in their own right.

 The game is currently on Steam, with PS4 and Xbox One versions coming out soon.